Gatsibo District

 Gatsibo is a district (akarere) in Eastern Province, Rwanda.
 Its capital is Kabarore.
 It lies in the sectors of Gatsibo and Kageyo.
-It’s at about 1 hour and 50 minutes drive from Kigali city.
+It is at about 1 hour and 50 minutes drive from Kigali.

 Geography

 The district comprises areas in the north-east of Rwanda, between Kayonza and Nyagatare.
 The German post of Gatsibo was located here, as is the present-day Gabiro military camp.
 The eastern part of the district is in Akagera National Park, with the Kagera River forming the border with Tanzania.

 Location of Gatsibo District

 This District is one of the seven Districts making the Eastern Province.
 It is divided into 14 Sectors which are; Gasange, Gatsibo, Gitoki, Kabarore, Kageyo, Kiramuruzi, Kiziguro, Muhura, Murambi, Ngarama, Nyagihanga, Remera, Rugarama and Rwimbogo.
-It is also divided into 69 cells and 603 villages “Imidugudu”.
+It is also divided into 69 cells and 602 villages “Imidugudu”.
 Spreading an area of 1,582.32 km2.
 The District borders with the Akagera National Park in East, to the North by Nyagatare District; to the West by Gicumbi District, to the South by Rwamagana and Kayonza Districts.